anan-123/GenAI-Hackathon-by-AWS/README.md

 agents.py — Used for creating and storing agents in SQL tables.
 Designed as a scalable, extensible solution.
 main.py — Uncomment models in the timeseries function to enable additional forecasting models.
+The code for models works primarily on the provided dataset in the data folder.
+The data analyzer works on lot more datasets and the llm based models work well than traditional datasets for different datasets.

 ## Dependencies